Reishimanfr/The-World-Machine-Bot/README.md

 #
 > [!CAUTION]
-> This repo is still work in progress, most of the information is missing or outdated<br>
+> This repo is still work in progress, some stuff may be outdated (don't hesitate to ask me about it!)<br>

 ## ℹ️ General info